A journey of 1000 miles…

 With a small custom query against the M_EXPENSIVE_STATEMENTS view, we can get some fundamental CPU/memory usage key figures as seen above.

-A precondition for using this view is that the expensive statements trace is active (and the filter conditions fine enough to “catch” our code).
+A precondition for using this view is that the expensive statements trace is active (and the filter conditions are fine enough to “catch” our code).

 What we see now confirms our impression about the statement runtime (duration): MapMerge finishes first, CursorLoop second, and the IN-List comes last.